Using the Green Johanna in its classic specification is a great way to turn your food and garden waste into soil-enriching, high quality compost.

 - Bokashi.
 Adding half a bag or a full 1kg bag of Bokashi bran monthly raises composting temperatures in the short term and accelerates the composting process.
-For those who want to try using a Bokashi bin; adding food waste to the Johanna that has been allowed to ferment for three weeks in a Bokashi bin will dramatically increase compost temperature and accelerate the process.
+For those who want to try using a Bokashi bin; adding food waste to the Johanna that has been allowed to ferment for two to three weeks in a Bokashi bin will dramatically increase compost temperature and accelerate the process.
 Be sure to add plenty of carbon and a bag of Bokashi Bran at the same time as the pre-compost mixture that has fermented in the Bokashi bin.

 - Chop your waste into small pieces to increase surface area and optimise the process.
 This will also make turning the compost much easier.
 Use a chipper-shredder for your garden waste if you have one; these can also be hired on a daily basis.

 - Take the compost temperature.
 Compost thermometers are widely available at garden centres and Amazon.
 Place the thermometer inside the composter and check temperatures regularly.
 The microbal processes die off when compost temperatures reach 72 degrees Celsius – this is the opposite problem to the traditional low temperature issue in winter, with the same outcome of a stalled compost heap.
 If temperatures near this threshold – and we have seen this several times during the trials – remove the jacket to allow the contents to cool down before adding the jacket again.

 This approach is for the more committed or interested composter, but for those looking to compost all of their organic waste quickly and efficiently it is a project well worth embarking on.